Leptonita/SPRINT7-REACT/README.md

 SPRINT 7 REACT - BUDGET

 EX1 - array for the state of 3 checkboxes and a state for the total budget

-EX2 - budget incluiding a panel for web to estimate extra pages and languages EX3 - on web panel, replacing interactivity with a component that contains buttons and an input to add quantities
+EX2 - budget incluiding a panel for web to estimate extra pages and languages

+EX3 - on web panel, replacing interactivity with a component that contains buttons and an input to add quantities

+EX4 - saving in localstorage

+EX5 - navigation with React Router - Welcome and Budget components

 # Getting Started with Create React App